 Redress scheme for cohabiting couples

-Cohabitants are defined in the Act as two same-sex or opposite-sex adults who are:
+Cohabitants are 2 adults of the same-sex or opposite-sex who are:

 - Not married to each other and not in a registered civil partnership

 - Not related within the prohibited degrees of relationship.
 Certain people related by blood or marriage cannot get married.

 - Living together in an intimate and committed relationship

 To apply for court orders under the redress scheme, you must be a qualified cohabitant.
 This means you must have been: